 *If you are travelling with children, print this voucher and you bring with you to the ticket counter to get their admission free.

 St. Augustine’s Abbey

-Just outside Canterbury Cathedral lies St. Augustine’s Abbey.
+Just outside the cathedral lies St. Augustine’s Abbey.
 Before becoming a monastery, it was a burial place for the Anglo-Saxon kings of Kent.